albertbayazidi/Projectile_motion/README.md

 # Projectile_motion

 Simple python code that calculates distance something is thrown.
 Give the code inistial velocity, drag coaficcent, mass and angle.
-The code wil only be "accurate" for low speeds since we are using v and not v^2.
+The code wil only be "accurate" for low speeds since the drag is modeled as v and not v^2.